tevino/wg-make/README.md

 `wg-make` enables you to:

-- Version control the configuration files of your networks
+- Version control the configurations of your networks
 - Have an overview of your network in a single file